Citizen-Codex/pdf-gpt/README.md

 * The AI sometimes will attach an income value to an asset with no value

 How to repo works:
+* Create a .env to store your API key
 * All scripts rely on functions from utils.py
 * The script gen_pdf_urls.py uses metadata about financial disclosure submissions to create urls pointing towards the PDfs containing the data.
 This script matches each disclosue form with political information about a given congress member (e.g. their party, age, etc.).
 * The scripts beginning with extract_ comb through and extract the relevant pages from pdfs accessed via their urls.